Skip to main content

 • Lack of dividend yield may deter some income-focused investors.

-• Ongoing: Performance is dependent on the skill and expertise of the portfolio managers, introducing human error risk.
+• Performance is dependent on the skill and expertise of the portfolio managers, introducing human error risk.

 • Expansion into New Sectors: MODL has the opportunity to expand its sector coverage to include emerging industries such as renewable energy, cybersecurity, and artificial intelligence.
 By incorporating these high-growth sectors into its portfolio, MODL can attract investors seeking exposure to innovative and disruptive technologies.
 The global market for renewable energy is projected to reach $2.15 trillion by 2027, representing a significant growth opportunity for MODL.
 Timeline: Within the next 2-3 years.